 Field trips and special in-house presentations are an important part of the preschool curriculum.
 Preschoolers typically visit local nature centers, science centers, pumpkin patches, petting zoos and George Mason University and the Kennedy Center for age-appropriate presentations.
 Pinecrest invites campus visits from local fire departments, dentists, puppeteers, story-tellers and more.

 Pinecrest maintains full accreditation with AdvancED / Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-Pinecrest School will go through the required five-year re-accreditation process next during the 2018-19 school year.
+Pinecrest School completed its most recent required five-year re-accreditation during the 2018-19 school year.

 Does Pinecrest offer 2- or 3-day-a-week preschool classes?